Substate/Substate/README.md

 }
 ```

-Mention that because the view helper automatically fetches the specified sub-state, views don’t need to know about types higher up in the state tree, and therefore can be nicely separated into packages without any knowledge of other unrelated state types.

-## Previews
+## 🌟 Previews

-Extend your models with convenience methods for states that you want to visualise in view previews.
+Extend your state with convenience methods to see different data in previews.

 ```swift
 extension Counter {